On Approximation of $2$D Persistence Modules by Interval-decomposables: Algorithms for equioriented commutative ladders

 \paragraph{Demonstrations} The pmgap repository \cite{pmgap} contains demonstrations for these computations.

-We also provide a browser-based implementation \cite{intervaldemo} demonstrating the computation of interval approximation of randomly generated persistence modules.
+We also provide a browser-based implementation \cite{intervaldemo} demonstrating the computation of interval-decomposable replacement of randomly generated persistence modules.
 Note that the browser-based demo \cite{intervaldemo} was developed separately of pmgap, and does not rely on the installation of pmgap.

-\section{acknowledgements}
+\section{Acknowledgements}

 On behalf of all authors, the corresponding author states that there is no conflict of interest.